 4. A little rain never stopped Seattleites from living their lives: “Not allowing the weather to affect your outdoor activities.”
 “Sending little kids out to play in the rain,” “recess in the rain,” “power washing your driveway in the rain,” and “seeing my neighbor cut his grass in the rain” are just a few rainy-day activities that we don’t think twice about.

 5. “Talking about the weather/forecast for small talk.”
+“Sun coming out will be the only conversation starter!!!”
 So if you want to get a shy Seattleite to open up, try mentioning the weather!

 6. We’re all sun-deprived here.
 “Discussing your SAD with a stranger.”
 “Low vitamin D.” “Sun comes out on July 5th.
 Don’t even fight it before that.”
 “Getting excited after you see sunlight.”
 “The sun’s out… Finally!!”